 We performed a set of experiments to evaluate the performance and scalability of the prototype implementation of the Digital Information Service to understand whether it can achieve information federation with acceptable costs.
 This evaluation pointed out the following results.
-First, the Digital Information Service achieves information federation with negligible processing overheads for accessing/storing metadata.
+First, the Digital Information Service achieves A Novel Digital Information Service for Federating Distributed Digital Entities $N\!/A\!\!:\!25$ information federation with negligible processing overheads for accessing/storing metadata.
 Second, the proposed study achieves noticeable performance improvements in standard operations by employing in-memory storage while preserving persistency of information.
-Third, the Digital Information Service scales to high message rates and message sizes while supporting information integration where metadata comes from different metadata storing systems.
+Third, the Digital Information Service scales to high message rates and message sizes while supporting information integration where metadata coming from different data storing systems.